armahpen/armahpen-mysite/replit.md

   - Removed excess spacing under footers on all pages (reduced container heights from 1400px to 1230px)
   - Implemented quick navigation grid to all 6 skill planet pages from Evans page
   - Optimized footer positioning to be the final visible element without extra scrolling space
-  - Fixed navigation menu spacing with even distribution across all pages for professional appearance
+  - Applied perfectly even navigation menu spacing matching user specifications across all pages
   - Removed problematic SVG overlay that was creating dark bar on right side of home page

 - July 05, 2025: Implemented orbital galaxy-style About page with interactive planet system